kbengine/kbengine/kbe/src/lib/python/Doc/library/io.rst

    f = io.StringIO("some initial text data")

-The text stream API is described in detail in the documentation for the :class:`TextIOBase`.
+The text stream API is described in detail in the documentation of :class:`TextIOBase`.